 - Advanced Custom Fields – If you use WordPress as content management system you need to use custom post types as well.
 Using the ACF plugin its possible to add additional fields to your post type.
 You can use these custom fields in your theme where ever you like.

 - Custom Post Type UI – Adding post types was never so easy, this UI makes it possible to add custom post types and taxonomies without to write any code.

-- WP-Syntax – This Web Development Blog is the host of many PHP and jQuery tutorials.
-Using the WP Syntax plugin it’s possible to post any code inside articles and comments.
-The plugin is using the Geshi script and is easy to use.
-If you post code, don’t use the visual editor mode.
+Crayon Syntax Highlighter– This Web Development Blog is the host of many PHP and jQuery tutorials.
+Using Crayon Syntax Highlighter it’s possible to post any code inside articles and comments.

 - Relevanssi – A Better Search – The default search function from WordPress is not the best one, search results are not very relevant and often you visitors can’t find what they are looking for.
 This plugin will change it, the script will create his own search index, reports recent search queries and has much more options than the default search function.

-- Codestyling Localization – If you need to translate your WordPress website, use this plugin.
-You can use this translation plugin for all the plugins, themes and also the WordPress core system.
+- Loco Translate – If you need to translate your WordPress website, use this plugin.
+You can use this translation plugin for all the plugins, themes and also the WordPress core system (experimental).
 Forget PoEdit and translate all your text within the WordPress back-end.

 If you know some great WordPress plugin, please post a comment and don’t forget to tell us why you like it.